More than any other place I’ve been, traveling to Guatemala seems to have a profound impact on those who brave its borders.

-With so many great places to see in this country, there are even more fun things to do.
+With so many great places to visit in this country, there are even more fun things to do in Guatemala.
 Whether it’s educational, adventurous, or spiritual activities you seek, Guatemala has something to fulfill your soul.
 Nature abounds, as do culture, history, and hammocks.

 Mountain biking and hiking are popular activities throughout the highlands, especially around Antigua, Lake Atitlan, and Xela.